coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/coq-community/paramcoq/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-paramcoq/coq-paramcoq.1.1.3+coq8.14/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>A Coq plugin providing commands for generating parametricity statements.nTypical applications of such statements are in data refinement proofs.nNote that the plugin is still in an experimental state - it is not very usernfriendly (lack of good error messages) and still contains bugs.
-But itnis usable enough to translate a large chunk of the standard library.</dd>
+    <dt><b>description</b></dt><dd>A Coq plugin providing commands for generating parametricity statements.<br>Typical applications of such statements are in data refinement proofs.<br>Note that the plugin is still in an experimental state - it is not very user<br>friendly (lack of good error messages) and still contains bugs.
+But it<br>is usable enough to \translate\ a large chunk of the standard library.</dd>
   </dl>
 </details>